 Yet the central legislative tool to control Indigenous peoples, in particular First Nations people, remains - the Indian Act.
-First introduced in 1876, this archaic and paternalist law gives almost total legal control over First Nation communities to the federal government.
+First introduced in 1876, this archaic and paternalist law gives almost total legal control over First Nation communities tions' to Indigenous peoples - a power held through the Indian Act.
+This severely limits spending for onreserve infrastructure.